-Sound Food and Drink, nestled towards the bottom of Duke Street, has always seemed like an oasis of, well, sound food and drink – we’ll leave it up to you as to where the apostrophe should go – in an increasingly towny Ropewalks area.
+Sound Food and Drink, nestled towards the bottom of Duke Street, has always seemed like an oasis of, well, sound food and drink – we’ll leave it up to you as to where the comma should go – in an increasingly towny Ropewalks area.
 And now there’s a Sound Basement to go with it.

 It’s always been a chilled-out place to visit and a bar that could never be accused of taking itself too seriously, but while Food and Drink have always been a strong offering, its owners have significantly bolstered their Sound offering.